knpuniversity/oauth/knpu/facebook.rst

 OAuth with Facebook
 ===================

-Now that Brent has TopCluck up and running it is time to challenge Farmer Scott to an all out egg counting brawl.
-Brent knows that if they are both tracking egg collections on TopCluck everyone will see how awesome his hens really are.
+Now that Brent has TopCluck up and running he can finally challenge Farmer Scott to an all out egg counting brawl.
+Brent knows that if they are both tracking egg collections on TopCluck Farmer Scott will be proven wrong and everyone will see how awesome his hens really are.

 But what fun is winning if no one else gets to see?
 So Brent hatches another
 idea: having users share their chicken-laying progress on Facebook.